kunalgrv47/ATM-Simulator-Application/README.md

 - JDBC
 - BCrypt

-## Project Structure
-com.atm: Contains classes related to ATM functionality. com.bank: Contains classes related to user accounts and transactions. com.db: Contains classes for database connection and operations. com.security: Contains classes related to security and OTP generation.
-db_resources: Contains the SQL script for creating database tables.

 ## Maven Dependency:
-jbcrypt-0.4.jar: A library for handling password hashing and checking. mysql-connector-j-8.0.33.jar: The MySQL JDBC driver for database connectivity.
+- jbcrypt-0.4.jar: A library for handling password hashing and checking.
+- mysql-connector-j-8.0.33.jar: The MySQL JDBC driver for database connectivity.

 ## Acknowledgements